A coastal port filled with history, gardens, and temples

 Indulge in delicious seafood

 As one of the most prominent fishing ports along the Sea of Japan, Tsuruga has an abundance of delicious seafood.
-You can enjoy freshly caught seafood at local markets, sushi shops, and restaurants, often for a fraction of the price of bigger areas.
+You can enjoy freshly caught seafood at local markets, sushi shops, and restaurants.
 Tsuruga is particularly well-known for Echizen crab, sweet shrimp, and pufferfish.